-It is important to keep watering to a minimum though and letting the plants dry out naturally as best as possible.
+It is important to keep watering to a minimum though and let the plants dry out naturally as best as possible.
 The rate in which plants dry out will vary from plant to plant.
 For our warmer climate plants like cacti & succulents, the advice is much the same but it is important to keep them cool when inside.
-If they’re too warm, they might be tricked into thinking it’s their time to grow and in the case of more taller growing cacti like Euphorbia Cowboys & Ingens for example, this may cause their growth to be a lot skinnier than normal which can lead to a kind of girdling that will leave stems uneven and eventually unable to support themselves.
-If it’s necessary to move your plants, in particular cacti as mentioned, a cool, dark spot like a garage is fine until the weather warms up again.
+If they’re too warm, they might be tricked into thinking it’s their time to grow and in the case of taller growing cacti like Euphorbia Cowboys & Ingens for example, this may cause their growth to be a lot skinnier than normal which can lead to a kind of girdling that will leave stems uneven and eventually unable to support themselves.
+If it’s necessary to move your plants, in particular, cacti as mentioned, a cool, dark spot like a garage is fine until the weather warms up again.

 For the curious ones, a simple rule of thumb is to use your index finger second knuckle deep in the soil & if the tip of your finger is dry, that can be used as a safe indication to give them a little bit of a top-up watering.
 Keeping in mind, if you have plants that are sitting in saucers, ensure that there is no excess water build-up as that can upset the root system and slowly drown the plant from the outside in.

-If your patio/balcony doesn’t have much protection from strong winds and large rainfall, it is advised to bring your more tender plants inside when nights temperatures could be anticipated to drop below about 12 degrees.
+If your patio/balcony doesn’t have much protection from strong winds and large rainfall, it is advised to bring your more tender plants inside when night temperatures could be anticipated to drop below about 12 degrees.